lakal3/dllcall/why.md

  It is possible to import dlopen/dlsym using CGO but this tends to ruin the original idea to support shared libraries without CGO.
 There is no pure go dlopen/dlsym implementation that I am aware of.
 See issue golang/go#18296 for more discussion about this.
- You can see hellolinux example on how to use the interface with CGO this way.

- In addition, if we invoke loaded APIs through CGO, it will detect that we have pointers to go heap and will panic.
+ In addition, if we invoke loaded APIs through CGO, it will detect that we have pointers to go heap and will panic. **You can and must disable this check by setting environment variable GODEBUG=cgocheck=0**

  Generally it is advisable not to send a pointer to Go-heap into C/C++ libraries as they are not aware of go's garbage collector.
  In this case the interface code is aware of calling the environment so passing go slices and strings should be ok.

- If CGO could be used to load libraries we could still keep certain benefits such as:
+ Even when CGO is used to load libraries we can keep certain benefits such as:
  - Ability to choose compiler (Clang) for shared library compilation
  - Faster compilation (we don't need to include actual project headers, only dllib)

- But currently this would require similar assembler code that is used to make Windows DLL calls